carbon-language/carbon-lang/llvm/docs/LangRef.rst

     having to print large zero initializers (e.g. for large arrays) and is always exactly equivalent to using explicit zero initializers.
 **Metadata node**
-    A metadata node is a structure-like constant with :ref:`metadata type <t_metadata>`.
+    A metadata node is a constant tuple without types.
 For example:
-    "``metadata !{ i32 0, metadata !"test" }``".
-Unlike other
+    "``!{!0, !{!2, !0}, !"test"}``".
+Metadata can reference constant values,
+    for example: "``!{!0, i32 0, i8* @global, i64 (i64)* @function, !"str"}``".
-    constants that are meant to be interpreted as part of the instruction stream, metadata is a place to attach additional information such as debug info.
+    Unlike other typed constants that are meant to be interpreted as part of the instruction stream, metadata is a place to attach additional information such as debug info.

 Global Variable and Function Addresses